applicaster/developer.applicaster.com/book/ui-builder/android/ScreenPlugin.md

 ##### Client side explanation
 ###### ScreenPluginUtils

-`ScreenPluginUtils` is a helper class with default methods to present RN and Native screens and helper methods.
+`PluginScreenUtils` is a helper class with default methods to present RN and Native screens and helper methods.

 <a name="keys" />